astropy/astropy/docs/development/codeguide.rst

   requires a computationally-expensive operation.
 The :ref:`prop-get-set-example` example below illustrates this guideline.

-* Classes should use the builtin :func:`super` function when making calls to methods in their super-class(es) unless there are specific reasons not to.
+* Classes should use the builtin `super` function when making calls to methods in their super-class(es) unless there are specific reasons not to.
-  :func:`super` should be used consistently in all subclasses since it does not work otherwise.
+  `super` should be used consistently in all subclasses since it does not work otherwise.
 The :ref:`super-vs-direct-example` example below illustrates why this is important.